Sheena Rijwani

 Account-based marketing

-Today, when you want to market and sell your products or services, you can choose from multiple marketing avenues.
-You may choose to target a range of customers, but there are always some unqualified leads in the pipeline.
+Today, you can choose from multiple marketing avenues when you want to market and sell your products or services.
+You may target a range of customers, but some unqualified leads are always in the pipeline.
 Imagine if you could only sell and market your business to high-value customers.
 Wouldn’t that be great?
 Well, that’s precisely what Account-Based Marketing helps you achieve.
-The core idea is to align marketing and sales efforts from the beginning to target specific accounts, most likely to convert and become long-term customers.
+The core idea is to align marketing and sales efforts to target specific accounts, most likely to convert and become long-term customers.

-This means no time and money wasted on trying to convert not-fit leads and closing more high-value accounts.
+This means no time and money wasted on converting not-fit leads and closing more high-value accounts.

-In this article, you’ll discover what ABM means and how you can use it in your B2B strategy to grow your business revenue.
+In this article, you’ll discover what ABM means and how to use it in your B2B strategy to grow your business revenue.
 You will understand how ABM can help you and how you can start using it from the get-go.

 Let’s get started!